zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ## Data quality domains

+EHR data quality assessment is much more than "fixing/excluding obvious errors."

-A systematic review that I like describes **seven domains** of data quality.[^lewis] However, the authors observe that there is no "standard approach for assessing EHR data quality", so "guidelines are needed for EHR data quality assessment\ldots."
+A systematic review that I like describes **seven domains** of data quality.[^lewis]

 - Correctness
     - Concordance